“Extremely committed to her clients and a real pleasure to work with.”

 Seminars and Training

-Nicola is a regular guest speaker on equality and discrimination at the Academy of European Law (ERA) in Trier, Germany, which is funded by the European Commission to provide judicial and legal training to practitioners in Member States.
-She has provided training on EU discrimination law to academics, practitioners and the judiciary in Barcelona, Warsaw and Budapest.
+Nicola is a regular guest speaker on EU Equality and Anti-discrimination law at the Academy of European Law (ERA) in Trier, Germany, which is funded by the European Commission to provide judicial and legal training to practitioners in Member States.
+Over the past years she has provided training and run workshops on EU equality and discrimination law for academics, practitioners and the judiciary in Trier, Barcelona, Warsaw and Budapest.
+Most recently she spoke on race discrimination at the Discrimination Law Association’s AGM in November 2017.

-Nicola also regularly gives seminars and provides in-house training for solicitors, law centres, NGOs and educational establishments on immigration and asylum, including to lawyers working in Calais and Budapest with refugees.
+Nicola also regularly gives seminars and provides in-house training for solicitors, law centres, NGOs, and educational establishments on immigration and asylum, including to lawyers working in Calais, Dunkirk and Budapest with refugees.

 Nicola is a co-convenor of the Refugee Working Group of the Immigration Law Practitioners’ Association (ILPA).